-Developing Eye-care Partnerships (DEPs) is the term used for the implementation of the five year plan for improving the commissioning and provision of eye care services in Northern Ireland.
+Developing Eye-care Partnerships (DEP) is the term used for the implementation of the 2012 – 2017 five year plan for improving the commissioning and provision of eye health care services in Northern Ireland.

-The Department of Health’s strategy ‘Developing Eye-care Partnerships – Improving the commissioning and provision of eye-care services in Northern Ireland‘ sets out the vision and aim of DEP.
+The Department of Health’s strategy ‘Developing Eye-care Partnerships – Improving the commissioning and provision of eye-care services in Northern Ireland‘ set out the vision and aim of the DEP project.

-The strategy is being implemented jointly by the Health and Social Care Board (HSCB) and Public Health Agency (PHA).
+The strategy was jointly implemented by the Health and Social Care Board (HSCB) and Public Health Agency (PHA).